 - Laboratory research on melanoma found that signals between the tumour and the surrounding healthy skin might play a role in how the disease spreads.
 The Mail Online covered this, but there’s still some way to go before this could lead to new treatments.

 - Government guidelines for alcohol consumption, which are under review, came under scrutiny this week as a new study questioned how ‘realistic’ recommendations are.
 People seemed to prefer the Australian approach of different guidelines for long- and short-term risks – finding it easier to relate to their own lives, drinking habits and motivations to limit their intake.
 The BBC had our pick of the coverage, and there’s more info about alcohol and cancer here.

 - Reuters questioned the cost implications of treating patients with combinations of new cancer drug treatments.

 - Mobile phone giant Samsung announced plans to set up a fund to support its workers who have suffered health problems – including cancer – after working in its manufacturing facilities.
 CNET has the details.

 - This Guardian article raised an important point on tackling awareness of potential differences in cancer risk among gay, lesbian, bisexual, transgender or queer/questioning (LGBTQ) people.

 - We found this story of rapid social media fundraising from a blood cancer patient really inspiring.
 You can read more about John’s story on his blog.

-- Are we really being bathed in an ‘electro smog’ that’s bad for our health, as TV personality Noel Edmunds suggested recently?
+- Are we really being bathed in an ‘electro smog’ that’s bad for our health, as TV personality Noel Edmonds suggested recently?
 Sorry Noel: no deal.